fluxdiv/relative-rainbow.nvim/README.md

 [relative_rainbow_example](https://github.com/user-attachments/assets/0c76f5e1-6242-4a7b-86c7-de4d06abd447)

 ## Motivation
-- Visual hints require less cognitive bandwidth to parse when compared to a long list of numbers
+- Colors require less mental bandwidth to parse than a long list of numbers
-- ooo pretty colors
+- Zip around files quickly, just like a rainbow does.

 ---